ChirikjianLab/NaoSelfCalibration/README.md

 ## Implementation
 Please make sure you have matlab on you PC and download all the source codes and data to your preferred directory.

+Please notice that we use matlab default rotation matrix, `rotx, roty, rotz`.
+The default trigonometric functions of them are in degrees as `sind` and `cosd`.
+Please remember to custumize them with `sin` and `cos`.

 The executable humanoid whole-body motion planning based on model-predict control code is `NAO_FootCal_MPC_paper.m`.
 All the called functions are in the folder: 'Function'.

 Kindly change the path to your own directory.